yashgoswami/ContactManager/README.md

 # ContactManager
-A Web API project to handle basic contact management actions.
-Solution follows the principles of clean architecture
+A Web API project to handle basic contact management actions using RESTful priniples.
+Solution follows the principles of clean architecture for better segregation of code.

 # Technology Stack Used
 1. .Net 6